Għarb

-Għarb (L-Għarb) is an administrative unit of Malta, located at the westernmost point of the island of Gozo, with a population of 1,549 people (as of 2021).
+Għarb (L-Għarb) is an administrative unit of Malta, located at the westernmost point of the island of Gozo.
+The population of Għarb was 1,595 in July 2024.
+This included 796 males and 799 females; 1,228 Maltese nationals and 367 foreign nationals.

 Etymology

 The name Għarb (غرب) comes from the Arabic word for "West," referring to the village being at the westernmost point on Gozo and all of the Maltese archipelago.

 History

 Għarb started as a small hamlet which developed around the Middle Ages.
 One can see its ancient roots in the centre of the village where some houses have fine examples of decorated stone balconies.
 Għarb was created as a parish in 1679, a move which gave impetus for the building of a new, baroque parish church.
 Built between 1699 and 1729, it has a façade which has been compared to Francesco Borromini's Church of Saint Agnes in Piazza Navona, Rome.
 On the square is a folklore museum housing memorabilia recounting the rural history of the Maltese islands.